 The two MagnaChip LLC Equity Incentive Plans each provide for the award of nonstatutory options, unit appreciation rights, or SARs, and restricted unit awards to employees, consultants or non-employee directors of MagnaChip LLC and its subsidiaries.
-Subject to adjustment in the event of certain corporate transactions or events, the maximum aggregate number of MagnaChip units that are available for grant under the plans is 6,490,864, all of which may be granted under Magnachip's general plan and 6,190,864 of which may be granted under Magnachip's California-law plan.
+Subject to adjustment in the event of certain corporate transactions or events, the maximum aggregate number of MagnaChip units that are available for grant under the plans is 6,490,864, all of which may be granted under Magnachip's California-law plan.
 As of June 7, 2005, options to purchase 6,208,830 units were outstanding under the plans and options to purchase 282,034 units were available for future grant under the plans.
-Units subject to awards that expire, are forfeited or otherwise terminate will again be available for grant under the plans are administered by the board of directors.
+Units subject to awards that expire, are forfeited or otherwise terminate will again be available for grant under the plans.
+The plans are administered by the board of directors.